 If an app is your main product and you’d like to implement some extra features, that require using smartphone hardware, especially in a custom way, then our recommendation is to choose native development.
 However, if you need a content app with basic functionality (like messaging, order placement) then the hybrid app might also do the job for you.

-How will each platform influence app development costs in the short- and long-term perspectives?
+How will each platform influence mobile app development services costs in the short- and long-term perspectives?

 Since mobile application development is not a short project, it is a good strategy to not only compare native and hybrid development from the primary investments point of view but to compare the cost of app maintenance for the next couple of years as well.
 Long-term investments would depend on how many platforms you’d like to support and whether security is a factor for your application.